Voluntary vs. Statutory Licensing

 - When operating abroad, check local copyright law on two issues.
 1) What are the rights of the copyright owner in that country?
 2) Who do you contact to negotiate rights?
 If you are dealing with a major company it is likely to have an affiliate overseas, otherwise look to collecting societies.

 The U.S. Congress has determined that, in certain limited circumstances and for public policy reasons, the government should determine the terms, conditions, and rates for a limited class of copyright licenses.
-For example, such a government created license may enable licensees to avoid entering into separate negotiations with numerous individual copyright holders, and thus create efficiencies that benefit society as a whole.
 Such licenses are called statutory (or compulsory) licenses, and generally the fee in such situations is paid according to a rate set by law, called a “statutory rate.”

 In the music world, some types of performance and reproductions of sound recordings qualify for a statutory license.
 The most common type of use covered by these statutory licenses is for non-interactive webcasting or Internet radio.
 The sound recordings that you might hear through a satellite system in your car, or at home over your digital cable service, also are provided pursuant to a statutory license.